-- 3. The present title holder may not transfer, sell or offer to transfer or sell any lot containing a SSWD system or structure connected to the SSWD system without advising the prospective new title holder of the requirements of this article. - 4.
+- d.
+When the person acquiring title to the lot containing an SSWD system or a structure connected to a SSWD certifies to the Town Code Enforcement Officer (CEO) that the system will be replaced with one installed pursuant to Title 22 M.R.S. section 42, and Title 30-A M.R.S. subsection 4211, within one year from the date of transfer. - 3.
+The present title holder may not transfer, sell or offer to transfer or sell any lot containing a SSWD system or structure connected to a SSWD system without advising the prospective new title holder of the requirements of this article. - 4.
 Any person who violates this subsection is subject to the civil penalties provision of Article 2(D), except that the minimum, penalty for such violation is \$500. - 5.
-In this section the term, "Transfer" shall include the following: any transfer of ownership whether by sale, gift, devise, transfer to an entity, and inheritance, including transfers to a trust or estate for which the current owner is the beneficiary.
+For the purposes of this section the term, "Transfer" shall include the following: any transfer of ownership whether by sale, gift, devise, transfer to an entity, and inheritance, including transfers to a trust or estate for which the current owner is the beneficiary.